CELLO poster

 My newest plume video:

-This model setup uses the MITgcm tutorial_deep_convection
+This model setup uses the MITgcm tutorial_deep_convection test case with the following modifications:

 - Resolution: $2$ m $\times$ $2$ m $\times$ $2$ m